-We invest in CRE securities, including CMBS, CRE, CLOs and other subordinate securities, which entail certain heightened risks.
+We may invest in CRE securities, including CMBS, CRE, CLOs and other subordinate securities, which entail certain heightened risks that resulted in losses following the onset of the COVID-19 pandemic.

-We invest in a variety of CRE securities, including CMBS, CRE CLOs and other subordinate securities, which may be subject to the first risk of loss if any losses are realized on the underlying mortgage loans.
+We may invest in a variety of CRE securities, including CMBS, CRE CLOs and other subordinate securities, which may be subject to the first risk of loss if any losses are realized on the underlying mortgage loans.
 CMBS and CRE CLOs entitle the holders thereof to receive payments that depend primarily on the cash flow from a specified pool of commercial or multifamily mortgage loans.
-Consequently, CMBS, CRE CLOs and other CRE securities will be adversely affected by payment defaults, delinquencies and losses on the underlying mortgage loans, which increase during times of economic stress and uncertainty.
-For example, in the wake of the COVID-19 pandemic, the market value of our CMBS investments declined, and we began selling the CMBS portfolio in April 2020 and sold all of our CMBS positions in 2020 for \$121.2 million recognizing a loss of \$35.0 million on those sales.
-Furthermore, if the rental and leasing markets deteriorate, including by decreasing occupancy rates and decreasing market rental rates, it could reduce cash flow from the mortgage loan pools underlying our CMBS and CRE CLO investments.
+Consequently, CMBS, CRE CLOs and other CRE securities will be adversely affected by payment defaults, delinquencies and losses on the underlying mortgage loans, which increase during times of economic stress and uncertainty and resulted in losses being incurred on our CRE securities investments after the onset of the COVID-19 pandemic.
 The market for CRE securities is dependent upon liquidity for refinancing and may be negatively impacted by a slowdown in new issuance.